OlegShchavelev/ALTMobileWiki/docs/en/instalations/virtual-machine/index.md

 ### Downloading the ALT Mobile Image

-The image of the ALT Mobile operating system can be downloaded from [ftp](http://beta.altlinux.org/mobile/sisyphus/latest /).
-Select a format image containing `un-def` in the name, for example — `alt-mobile-phosh-un-def-20240926-x86_64.img.xz`

-Unzip the downloaded image to a place convenient for you
+The image of the ALT Mobile operating system can be downloaded from [ftp](https://beta.altlinux.org/mobile/sisyphus/latest/).
+Select a format image containing `def` in the name.
+Unzip the downloaded image to a place convenient for you.

 **Note:** For virtualization purposes, an image with the architecture `x86_64` is required.
 Images for the `aarch64` and `risc-v` architectures are also supported and can be used in a similar way.